 Types of meditation include Buddhist practices, transcendental, zen, mantra, chakra, sound, Reiki meditation, guided and active.
 There is a lot of information out there.
 To start jut think about what type of person you are, the amount of time and dedication you have, and where your interests lie.
 What do you intend to get out of meditation?

 Many people find one that they love and stick with it.
 However, you may find that after practicing one for a long period of time that you may need to switch, and then maybe go back to it later.
 That is ok.
 Don’t judge yourself.
-Just remember that even though the practice of meditation has numerous benefits, it isn’t always easy.
+Just remember that even though this practice has numerous benefits, it isn’t always easy.
 Some styles are better for different times in your life.
 The point is that you continue to work through the hard times because that is when you need it the most.

 Here are some benefits from practicing meditation: